kyren/piccolo/README.md

 The VM also now accurately tracks all memory allocated within its inner `gc-arena::Arena` using `gc-arena` memory tracking features.
-This can extend to userdata and userdata APIs, and assuming the correct rules are follwed in exposed userdata and callbacks, allows for accurate memory reporting and memory limits.
+This can extend to userdata and userdata APIs, and assuming the correct rules are followed in exposed userdata and callbacks, allows for accurate memory reporting and memory limits.